Klingen Eisenstein series congruences and modularity: Extensions of Fontaine-Laffaille modules

+\begin{proof} The statement follows from the existence of the following commutative diagram with exact columns:

 The exactness of both columns follows from Proposition \ref{prop2.17}.
 The second horizontal arrow is the usual isomorphism $\psi$ of $A$-modules given by $f\mapsto (a\mapsto af)$ (recall that the underlying module of the object $\mathbf{1}_A$ is $A$) with the inverse map sending $g$ to $g(1)$, where $1$ is the multiplicative identity of $A$.
+The map $\tilde \psi$ is defined by lifting an element of $ \Ext^1_{\mC_A^I}(M,N)$ to $\Hom_{A}(M,N)$ and using $\psi$.
+The exactness of the first column ensures that such a map is well-defined.

 The first horizontal arrow is the restriction $\psi'$ of $\psi$ to $\Hom_{A}(M,N)^0$ (note that $\Hom_{A}(M,N)^0$ is a subgroup of $\Hom_{A}(M,N)$ even though $\phi-1$ is not necessarily injective).
 We need to check that $\psi'$ lands in $\Hom_{ A}(\mathbf{1}_A, \Hom_{A}(M,N))^0$.
 By its definition we need to check if $f(\mathbf{1}_A^j) \subset \Hom_{A}(M,N)^j$.
 If $j>0$ there is nothing to check as then $\mathbf{1}_A^j=0$, so assume that $j\leq 0$.
 Then $\mathbf{1}_A^j=A$ and $\Hom_{A}(M,N)^j\supset \Hom_{A}(M,N)^0$.
 So, it is enough to show that if $f\in \Hom_{A}(M,N)^0$ then $\psi'(f)(A)\subset \Hom_{A}(M,N)^0$.
 Let $a\in A$.
 Then $\psi'(f)(a)=af$ which clearly lies in $\Hom_{A}(M,N)^0$ as $\Hom_{A}(M,N)^0$ is an $A$-module.